blep/lite3/examples/buffer_api/08-comprehensive-features-binary-format-explained.md

 1.  **The Root Node (Fixed Size)**: The "Header" of the structure (Offset 0).
 2.  **The Heap**: All data entries and **Child Nodes** are appended here.
 3.  **Inline Nodes**: For nested Objects and Arrays, the value isn't a pointer to somewhere else; instead, a new Node is written *inline* at the value's position.
+    *   Since Nodes must be aligned to 4-byte boundaries (in this configuration), you may see small gaps (1-3 bytes) of padding immediately preceding an Inline Node.

 ```text
 +-------------------------------------------------------------+